EdulaneDotCo/Mastering-Express.js/README.md

    1. Utilize networking platforms like LinkedIn and industry events.
    1. Develop a networking strategy and engage with professionals.
    1. Use job boards and company websites to find job openings.
-   1. **Real-Time Project:** Network with industry professionals and apply to job openings.
+   1. **Applied Project:** Network with industry professionals and apply to job openings.
 1. **Best Practices:** Build and maintain professional relationships, actively participate in industry events, and use multiple job search channels.
 1. **Practice Exercises:** Reach out to professionals, attend virtual events, and apply to jobs.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on networking and job searching.